Moritzhasproblems/keras-preprocessing/keras_preprocessing/image/20190928-dataframe-iterator-redesign.md

 - Suppose the user wants the same image as input and output but the wants the color modes and sizes to be different.
 For example, for different color modes, training a model which takes grayscale images to color images.
 For different sizes, imagine training a model which takes a low resolution image to a higher resolution.
 With the current proposal the user will have to create the grayscale image and the down-sampled images and create an extra column with the paths too them.
 This can be solved by having a `output_color_modes` and `output_image_sizes` parameters, or by allowing the user to optionally specify these parameters when using the output mode `image`.

 - I think we should add 2 mote color modes: `grayscale_16bit` and `grayscale_32bit`.
 I recently added support for them but some parts are a bit hacky as the code has to "guess" the desired format.
 Currently this happens because internally the arrays are in `float32` such that the original mode information is lost.
 Should I submit another RFC for this?
 I think so.

+- Do we still want to provide the functionality of saving to disk the augmented images?
+This can become a bit complex to solve for all types of transformation and image data types, see [PR 244](https://github.com/keras-team/keras-preprocessing/pull/244).